Key takeaways:

 With Wrike’s Gantt chart tools, you can add task dependencies and milestones to every chart you make.

-Adding arrows to display task dependencies is as easy as a click and drag.
+Adding arrows to display task dependencies is as easy as clicking and dragging.
 Plus, once a dependency is programmed, the due dates for the subsequent tasks will automatically update if a previous task is delayed.
-This removes the laborious task of updating each individual taskbar, and keeps you alert to changes to your project timeline.
+This removes the laborious task of updating each individual taskbar and keeps you alert to changes to your project timeline.

 You can even reschedule tasks in bulk.